goswinr/Rhino.Scripting/README.md

 Many RhinoScript functions take variable types of input parameters.\
 This is implemented with method overloads.\
 Many RhinoScript functions have optional parameters.\
-These are also implemented as optional method parameters.
+These are also implemented as optional method parameters.\
+Many RhinoScript functions are getters and setters at the same time.\
+Depending on if an argument is provided or not, the function acts as a getter or setter.\
+This is also implemented with method overloads.

 ### Example
 For example `rs.ObjectLayer` can be called in several ways: